Ball in the Vienna City Hall, elegant young ladies

 Musical styles of the Viennese balls

-The balls in Vienna can also be seen as an appreciation of the art forms of music and dance in general.
-With this in mind, the range of traditional ballroom dances has been expanded over the years to include newer dance styles.
-Nowadays you can find orchestras and DJs who play a wide variety of music styles from the Viennese waltz to foxtrot, from swing to salsa to bachata, in order to satisfy the musical tastes of all ball guests.
-A quadrille is often offered as a midnight break.
+The balls in Vienna can also be seen as a tribute to the art forms of music and dance in general.
+In this sense, the range of traditional ballroom dancing has been expanded over the years with newer dance styles.
+Nowadays you can find orchestras and DJs playing a wide variety of styles of music, from Viennese waltz to foxtrot, from swing to salsa to bachata, in order to satisfy the musical taste of all ball guests.
+A quadrille is often offered as a midnight interlude.

 On the other hand, there is evidence that the Argentine tango was explicitly excluded from the 1914rd Vienna City Ball at a meeting of the dance committee in 23.
 It was considered too "disreputable".
 This judgment was maintained for a long time until - since the beginning of the 21st century - tango performances were sporadically seen again at some balls.